cgarg4923/near_me/README.md

 # near_me

-This App takes your current current location and then shows you details of nearby hospitals, gyms, schools, pharmacies etc and also provides navigation to that perticular location.
+This App takes your current current location and then shows you details of nearby hospitals, gyms, schools, pharmacies etc and also provides navigation to that particular location.

 ## Getting Started